On vehicle antenna measurements

 - The measured gain is from end of antenna feed line.
 Therefore pattern shape is reliable, but the overall gain is reduced by whatever loss is in the respective feed lines.

-- The plots are offset together such that the outer ring of 0 dB is set to the highest gain of the three plots for easy relative comparison.
+- The plots are offset together such that the outer ring of 0 dB is set to the highest gain of the three traces for easy relative comparison.

-- These center-line cuts don’t tell a much more interesting story of how the vehicle body messes with things in other directions, but the plots below tell the trends well enough.
+- The elevation cuts don’t tell the much more interesting story of how the vehicle body messes with things in other directions.
+However the two azimuth plots give a 360 degree sense for certain angle above horizon.

 - These measurements confirm, more or less, my observations after using the new antenna for about a year.